 In product, advertising or commercial shots of food, shots are usually taken at f18-f22.
 For books and publishing, you’re looking at f8 or even f11.
 So if you’re used to shooting at f4.5 for your still life photography, even f5.6 will seem more shallow.

 To help you get the most out of your shoot and capture a range of details, be sure to roll through your apertures.
 Starting at around f4.5 and hitting up to f11 where possible.
-Of course, as you start to get into the smaller apertures like f11, you may need to move to a tripod.
+Of course, as you start to get into the smaller apertures like f11, you may need to move to a tripod for macro.
 Which isn’t always available.